BlocksDS

 devkitARM uses libfat and libfilesystem, connected to a modified version of its C library newlib through the devoptab interface.
 These are devkitPro’s additions, and are not replicated in BlocksDS.

 Instead, BlocksDS uses the picolibc C library’s “tiny” stdio implementation.
-In addition, to cut down on RAM and code size, it omits the devoptab interface.
-AS most homebrew does not modify the device list, this should not affect them.
 It also uses a modified version of Elm’s FatFS library in place of libfat, as well as a custom implementation of NitroFS.

 To adapt, you have to remove -lfat and -lfilesystem from LIBS in your Makefile.
 As all filesystem support is included in libnds, no additional libraries are required.